-The approval process is facilitated online via the CAP as follows:
+The approval process is facilitated online through Launchpad as follows:

-1. Registration on the CAP
+1. Registration on Launchpad

-As outlined in Premier and Cabinet Circular 048, it is mandatory to register your campaign on the CAP.
+As outlined in Premier and Cabinet Circular 005: Whole of Government Communication and Branding, it is mandatory to register your campaign on Launchpad.
 The Registration of Intent provides oversight for GCAC of the intended activity.